mrtigermeat/nnsvs-db-converter/README.md

  3. Run the script as follows (this is an example script): `python db_converter.py -L en {PATH_TO_NNSVS_DB}`

 All of the following is from the original and has not been updated for this version yet.

+# Information
+ This is a Python script for converting singing databases with HTS mono labels into the DiffSinger format.
+This Python script deals with sample segmentation to mostly ensure that samples have a maximum given length and a maximum amount of pauses in between.
+The recognized silence phonemes by this script are `sil`, `pau`, and `SP`. `AP` and `br` are special symbols considered as breaths.
+All silences turn into `SP` and all breaths turn into `AP`.
+It also assumes the labels have silences labeled at the start and end.

+ This Python script only requires six external libraries to work, unlike the existing one which needs the NNSVS library, which might be hard to install for most people.
+# How to Use

 ## Example commands